Replacement Costs vs Reproduction Costs for Appraising Historic Property

 The most common way to determine a building’s valuation is based on its occupancy and square footage, using either today’s cost for similar materials or using the market value/purchase price.

-Unfortunately, neither of these methods work in determining the value of a historic structure.
+Unfortunately, neither of these methods work to determine the value of a historic structure.
 Instead, there are several factors that need to be considered:

 1. You may need highly skilled craftsmen, decorative artists, muralists, and stonemasons to reproduce features of the historical building